- Graduate Program

-A number of teaching and research assistantships are available to MS, MS(R) ,and Ph.D. students, funded by the Graduate School and also by faculty external grants (NIH, DoD, NSF, etc.).
+A number of teaching and research assistantships are available to M.S. students, M.A. students who are interested in transitioning to the Ph.D. program, and Ph.D. students, funded by the Graduate School and also by faculty external grants (NIH, DoD, NSF, etc.).
 Information here pertains specifically to the Graduate School assistantships, and although conditions for externally funded assistantships are at a minimum, the same.
 Formal applications for assistantships are made by the Graduate Program Director upon successful admission to the Graduate Program by the Graduate School.

 Stipends & Benefits

 The current Graduate School stipend is $24,000 for a 12 month contract period (usually beginning on July 1st, although may be prorated for August 1st, or January starts).
 In addition to full health benefits, an assistantship entitles students to a tuition scholarship for the academic year.
 To hold assistantships students must remain in good standing and be enrolled in graduate coursework, maintaining a minimum GPA of 3.0.
 Students must commit a minimum of 40 hours per week to the Department, divided between teaching and research responsibilities, depending on the type of assistantship (TA or RA).